Imanm02/CE254-DS/README.md

 - [Notes](#notes)
 - [Source](#source)

-## Practical Assignments
+## Assignments

-In the "Practical Assignments" folder, you will find the solutions to practical assignments given during the course.
+In the "Assignments" folder, you will find the docs of 15 theoretical assignments and solutions to 6 practical assignments given during the course.

-## Theoretical Assignments

-In the "Theoretical Assignments" folder, you will find the solutions to theoretical assignments given during the course.

 ## Exams

-In the "Exams" folder, you will find the solutions to the midterm and final of the course in different semesters.
+In the "Exams" folder, you will find the solutions to the midterm and final of the course.

+## Quizzes

+In the "Quizzes" folder, you will find the solutions to 2 quizzes given during the course.

 ## Notes